SIMNET: Graphics advancements

-Army Use of SIMNET for Training
+Use for Army training

 SIMNET was actively used by the U.S. Army for training primarily at Fort Benning, Fort Rucker, and Fort Knox.
 Additional temporary and permanent locations were in Fort Leavenworth and Grafenwoehr, Germany.
+It was also used to test vehicles still in development.

-SIMNET Follow-On Programs
+Follow-on programs

 The follow-on protocols to SIMNET were called Distributed Interactive Simulation; the primary U.S. Army follow-on program was the Close Combat Tactical Trainer (CCTT).

 The SIMNET-D (Developmental) program used simulation systems developed in the SIMNET program to perform experiments in weapon systems, concepts, and tactics.
 It became the Advanced Simulation Technology Demonstration (ADST) program.
-It fostered the creation of the Battle Labs across the US Army, including the Mounted Warfare TestBed at Ft Knox, Ky, the Soldier Battle Lab at Ft Benning, GA, the Air Maneuver Battle Lab at Ft Rucker, AL, the Fires Battle Lab at Ft Sill, OK.
+It fostered the creation of the Battle Labs across the US Army, including the Mounted Warfare TestBed at Ft Knox, KY, the Soldier Battle Lab at Ft Benning, GA, the Air Maneuver Battle Lab at Ft Rucker, AL, the Fires Battle Lab at Ft Sill, OK.

 Additional research programs after the end of SIMNET included work in weather and real-time terrain modifications.